FDA engages media managers on advertisement of regulated products | Ghana News Agency

-Wa, (UW/R), March 8, GNA – The Upper West Regional office of the Food and Drugs Authority (FDA), has engaged radio station managers in the region on the Authority’s guidelines and the provision of the Public Health Act 2012 (Act 851) on advertisement of its regulated products.
+Wa, (UW/R), March 9, GNA – The Upper West Regional office of the Food and Drugs Authority (FDA) has engaged radio station managers in the region on its guidelines and the provision of the Public Health Act 2012 (Act 851) on advertisement of regulated products.

 Per section 114 (1) of the Public Health Act: “a person shall not advertise a drug, a herbal medical product, cosmetic, medical device or household chemical substance to the public as treatment, preventive or cure for a disease, disorder or an abnormal physical state unless the advertisement has been approved by the Authority.”